-The lack of success of this album is magnified by the strong triple punch at the beginning; ‘There She Goes Again’, the power pop standard ‘Someday, Someway’ and the exuberant ‘Girls…’ (“You know I don’t want to be impolite/But I need someone to hold beside me tonight”) are some superlative examples of eighties pop.
+The lack of success of this album is magnified by the strong triple punch at the beginning; ‘There She Goes Again’, the power-pop standard ‘Someday, Someway’ and the exuberant ‘Girls…’ (“You know I don’t want to be impolite/But I need someone to hold beside me tonight”) are superlative examples of 1980s pop.
 ‘Mary Anne’ builds a great song out of three chords and a minimalist melody, while ‘Cynical Girl’ is another winner.
-The other half of the record isn’t quite as strong, especially the cover of the ubiquitous ‘Soldier Of Love’, stopping this album some distance from perfection.
+The other half of the record isn’t quite as strong, especially his cover of the ubiquitous ‘Soldier Of Love’.

-Crenshaw’s sophomore effort was recorded with producer of the moment Steve Lillywhite, also working with U2 at the time, and he’s often criticised for smothering Crenshaw in overproduction.
+Crenshaw’s sophomore effort was recorded with the producer of the moment Steve Lillywhite, also working with U2 at the time, and he’s often criticised for smothering Crenshaw in overproduction.
 Whether that’s the case or not – sometimes the fuller sound certainly works in the record’s favour – there’s a marked shift in Crenshaw’s writing.
 The songs on Field Day are generally less wide-eyed, innocent and 1950s’ derived than those on the debut, and it lacks that album’s effortless vitality.
 Of course, in hindsight this change was necessary for Crenshaw – there’s no way he could be taken seriously if he kept on making 1950s’ homages, and it’s clear that his song-craft has developed and this is a more complex set of songs.
-Crenshaw is again joined by the same rhythm section, although there’s little of a three piece feel about the arrangements here, and the record feels more like lush power-pop.
+Crenshaw is again joined by the same rhythm section, although the clean and simple three-piece arrangements of the debut are replaced by lush power-pop.

 The record opens with its best song, the huge, hooky ‘Whenever You’re On My Mind’, where the gulp of melody at the start of each verse is intoxicating.
 There’s plenty of solid power-pop like ‘All I Know Right Now’ and the stacked vocals and ringing arpeggios of ‘One More Reason To Cry’.
 The full production really works for the closing ‘Hold It’, which practically drowns in a luscious wave of warm backing vocals and guitar arpeggios.
 Like the debut, the worst song is the sole cover, the stilted ‘What Time Is It?’, although Crenshaw’s crooning vocal in the verses is surprisingly effective.